mattschlosser/php-totp/README.md

 );
 ```

-For control over passwords that extends beyond just the number of digits they contain, you can provide the `renderer`
+For control over passwords beyond just the number of digits they contain, you can provide the `renderer` argument to the
-argument to the constructor.
-For example, to have your `Totp` produce 5-character OTPs that are compatible with the
+constructor.
+For example, to have your `Totp` produce 5-character OTPs that are compatible with the _Steam_
-_Steam_ authenticator:
+authenticator:

 ```php
 // when provisioning